InverterNetwork/contracts/docs/Modules/PaymentClient_Documentation.md

 ### 3. validDueTo(uint dueTo)

-Modifier to ensure that the due time is less than `block.timestamp`.
+Modifier to ensure that the due time is greater than `block.timestamp` (i.e. lies in the future).

 ## View Function(s)